Building a Career in Diagnostic Medical Sonography: Interview with Dr. Hamad Ghazle

 Motivation is the Key to Ultrasound Success

 Ghazle said that the future of the field depends on how well the needs of the medical community match with those in the marketplace.
-According to the BLS, this demand is strong: job opportunities for diagnostic medical sonographers are expected to grow by 46 percent from 2012 to 2022, must faster than average for all occupations.
-Potentially, job demand could lead to 27,000 new positions becoming available during this time, shows the BLS.
+According to the Bureau of Labor Statistics (BLS 2021), this demand is strong: job opportunities for diagnostic medical sonographers are expected to grow by 19 percent from 2019 to 2029, must faster than average for all occupations.
+Potentially, job demand could lead to 14,400 new positions becoming available during this time, shows the BLS.

 Ghazle said that one of the top characteristics needed by people entering the field is motivation.
 While learning the various technical standards for carrying out ultrasound exams is also important, it is a student’s willingness to learn that may best determine their success.

 “Motivation is the number one key,” he said.
 “If someone is motivated to learn, nothing should be in their way.
 But, ultrasound is not for everyone.
 You ought to have that passion for it.
-That includes the motivation and the excitement about learning about new things.
-To be successful, you have to be continually doing it, and researching, and keeping abreast of what’s out there.”
+That includes motivation and excitement about learning about new things.
+To be successful, you have to be continually doing it and researching, and keeping abreast of what’s out there.”

 Building a Career in Diagnostic Sonography